MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Microsoft.Graph.Files.md

 Update the navigation property fields in drives

 ### [Update-MgDriveItemPermission](Update-MgDriveItemPermission.md)
-Update the navigation property permissions in drives
+Update the properties of a sharing permission by patching the permission resource.
+Only the **roles** property can be modified this way.

 ### [Update-MgDriveItemSubscription](Update-MgDriveItemSubscription.md)
 Update the navigation property subscriptions in drives